 Unsolicited email or text messages sent to large numbers of people to promote products or services.
 Federal legislation known as CAN-SPAM Act sets the rules for commercial email, establishes requirements for commercial messages, gives customers the right to stop receiving email and spells out tough penalties for violations.
 Learn more about CAN-SPAM layer

-An online identity theft scam in which criminals send emails that appear to be sent from legitimate sources.
+An user identity theft scam in which criminals send emails that appear to be sent from legitimate sources.
 Also known as phishing, spoofing most often refers to the specific component of the scam in which elements of the email are made to appear legitimate.
 For example, the “From” address in the email may appear legitimate when in fact it is not.

 A type of malware that gathers information from your computer activities and sends it to an unknown source without your knowledge.
 Spyware programs can be particularly damaging when they are designed to capture personal and financial information that can be used to commit fraud.